 Your parents are worried your increased interest in athletic pursuits will have a negative effect on your grades.
 You make the promise nothing like that will ever happen, but the nightly two-hour practices are eating into your homework time.
 What can you do to keep the promise to your parents?

 Having a kid who loves sports is great, but what if it comes at the expense of their study?
 All parents want their kid to have a plan b, just in case that dream of being a professional athlete doesn’t work out as planned.

 Imagine the coach hands you the practice schedule and you stare back with that, “Um, how many days does this say?” look.
 When team training takes over the after-school hours, keeping up on homework and other activities isn’t always easy.
-Whether your child has baseball practice three evenings a week, volleyball every day for two hours or hits the soccer field every other day finding balance between training time and school work is a must-do.
-How can you help your child to keep the playing and academic fields leveled?
+Whether your child has baseball practice three evenings a week, volleyball every day for two hours, or hits the soccer field every other day finding a balance between training time and schoolwork is a must-do.
+How can you help your child to keep them playing and academic fields leveled?